OkayAbedin/how-old-is-me/README.md

 ### URL Formats
 ```
-yoursite.com/how-old-is-me/28-11-2001  # November 28, 2001
+yoursite.com/how-old-is-me/03-02-2001/Minhaz  # February 3, 2001 - Name: Minhaz
-yoursite.com/how-old-is-me/15-06-1995  # June 15, 1995
+yoursite.com/how-old-is-me/15-06-1995/Sarah   # June 15, 1995 - Name: Sarah
-yoursite.com/how-old-is-me/01-01-2000  # January 1, 2000
+yoursite.com/how-old-is-me/01-01-2000         # January 1, 2000 - No name
 ```

 ### How it works:
-1. **Share a specific age**: Enter a birthdate manually, and the URL automatically updates
+1. **Share with name**: Enter a birthdate and name, URL automatically updates to `/DD-MM-YYYY/Name`
+2. **Share date only**: Enter just a birthdate, URL becomes `/DD-MM-YYYY`
-2. **Direct access**: Anyone clicking the URL sees the age calculation immediately
+3. **Direct access**: Anyone clicking the URL sees the age calculation immediately with pre-filled data
-3. **Copy & Share**: Use the built-in copy button to share the URL
+4. **Copy & Share**: Use the built-in copy button to share the complete URL
-4. **Auto-calculation**: No need to re-enter the date - it's calculated automatically
+5. **Auto-calculation**: No need to re-enter data - everything loads automatically

 ## 📱 Browser Compatibility